enspour/enspour/README.md

 ### Hi there 👋

-I am a junior developer interested in front-end and back-end development.
+I am a developer interested in front-end and back-end development.

 -   Focused on technologies like JS/TS, Node.js (Express, NestJS), React (Next.js), Angular
 -   Graduated from university with a degree in software development technology